animist-os/crux/GRAMMAR.md

 ### Program

 - **Program**: one or more sections separated by `!`.
-Each section contains one or more statements separated by newlines or semicolons.
+Each section contains one or more statements separated by newlines.
 The program returns an array of the final statement value from each section.
 - **Section**: A group of statements that share an environment.
 The `!` separator marks the boundary between sections.
 - **Statement**: either an assignment, an operator alias, or an expression.
 - **Assignment**: `Name = Expr`